divchaks/Cross-Skilling-Playwright/README.md

 This will:

-Create a new folder named after your repo (e.g. your-playwright-repo)
+Create a new folder named after your repo (e.g. Cross_Skilling_Playwright)